ApachUSA/ApachUSA/README.md

 ### Glad to see you here!
-👨‍💻 I am a .NET developer looking for my first job.
+👨‍💻 I am a Junior .NET developer.
 My specialties include .NET technologies such as ASP.NET and WPF.
 Have a great understanding of SQL and use it confidently in my projects.
-Knowledge of multiple programming patterns helps me create efficient and scalable solutions.
-I strive to apply these skills in exciting projects and am ready for new challenges. 😐
+Knowledge of multiple programming patterns helps me create efficient and scalable solutions. 😐

 - 🎓 I have a master's degree in **Software Engineering**